-One of the biggest concerns when travelling is being able to find food that you know, without a doubt, is Halal.
+One of the biggest concerns when traveling is being able to find food that you know, without a doubt, is Halal.
 Of course, one can adapt to either being a vegetarian or on a seafood diet for a few days, but there is nothing more relaxing during a holiday than the assurance that when you get hungry, you don’t have to think twice about what you put in your mouth.

-While travelling in a Muslim country undoubtedly has that satisfaction, the idea of an island holiday conjures up images of cocktails and bars on the beach, plenty of tourists in their swimwear, and thus, a questionably sourced meat dish.
+While traveling in a Muslim country undoubtedly has that satisfaction, the idea of an island holiday conjures up images of cocktails and bars on the beach, plenty of tourists in their swimwear, and thus, a questionably sourced meat dish.

 What if it didn’t have to be like that though?
 What if you could have the comfort of knowing that while you are enjoying an incredible island vacation, you didn’t have to worry about your meals because they are all Halal?
 This is not just a myth or a fantasy, but a reality.

 Here are 5 islands around the world with plenty of Halal food:

 On this island with a Muslim majority, finding nearby Halal food is not a problem.
 The cuisine of Zanzibar reflects its history as the countries that colonized it played a major role in influencing the food present on the island today.
 Imprints of the Portuguese can be seen with their use of maize and pineapple in their cuisine; Indian influences are greatly visible in biryani, samosas, pakoras, chutneys, and so on; and Oman brought in the spices and nuts.
 Zanzibar is the perfect spot for a Muslim-friendly honeymoon, with beautiful private villas and beaches, and quaint traditional places to dine in.